Say-yes-to-JS/Flatland-Space-Stations/README.md

     Copy your JavaScript solution code from HackerRank to your local IDE.

 6.  **Add Screenshot to Your Folder:**
-    Create a folder within this repository (e.g., `your-name-solution`) and place your screenshot inside it.
+    Create a folder within this repository (e.g., `images`) and place your screenshot inside it.

 7.  **Add Code to Your Folder:**
-    Save your JavaScript code file (e.g., `flatlandSpaceStations.js`) within the same folder you created in the previous step.
+    Save your JavaScript code file (e.g., `flatlandSpaceStations.js`) outside the same folder you created in the previous step.

 8.  **Push to Your Branch:**
     Commit your changes and push them to your newly created branch.